sorokadima/LLM-engineer-handbook-uaUK/README.md

 # LLM-engineer-handbook
 🔥 Large Language Models(LLM) have taken the ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.
-A curated list of Large Language Model frameworks and tutorials, covering model training, serving, fine-tuning, and building LLM applications.
+The LLM space is complicated!
+This repo provides a curated list to help you navigate; it includes a collection of Large Language Model frameworks and tutorials, covering model training, serving, fine-tuning, and building LLM applications.

 ## Table of Content